Tbrecke01/Price_Evaluator/technology.md

 # Technology usage for our final project

-1-	Which tools are the best fit for your project?
+1-	Which tools are the best fit for your project?<br>
-2-	What will be used for each section?
+2-	What will be used for each section? <br>
 3-	How will the dashboard be built?